PhotoCodeFlow/Podcast/README.md

 ## Photography Podcast

-You will find some of my favourite podcast episodes
+On this page you will find some of my favourite podcast episodes.